-Students are required to respect the personal data and privacy of others, and to comply with the school's policies and rules.
-Staff are under professional duties to do the same covered under the relevant staff policies and Employee Handbook.
+Students are required to respect the personal data and privacy of others, and to comply with the school's ICT Acceptable Use Policy and the school rules.
+Staff are under professional duties to do the same covered under the relevant staff acceptable use policy and Employee Handbook.